 2. APPLICATION DETAILS

-Any local trail operator or trail group of a section of the Trans Canada Trail who wish to apply for funding are eligible under the TCG, provided they have the appropriate permissions and proof of insurance in place from the trail operator/owner.
+Any local trail operator or trail user group of a section of the Trans Canada Trail are eligible for funding under the TCG, provided they have the appropriate permissions and proof of insurance in place from the trail operator/owner.

 The eligibility of a TCG application will be evaluated according to the following criteria:

-Eligible local trail operators can receive up to $1,000.
+Eligible applicants can receive up to $1,500.
 No matching funds are required.
 The size of the grant will depend on the total number of applications received by Trans Canada Trail.

 Trans Canada Trail reserves the right to make all final decisions.